Travelling to London

-If you have limited mobility or additional needs, please inform your airline or travel agent and let them know about the kind of assistance you need.
+If you are a disabled passenger, please inform your airline or travel agent and let them know about the kind of assistance you need.
 You can do this either when booking your flight or closer to your travels, but make sure it's at least 48 hours before you start your journey.

 City centre to Stadium:

 - 12 minutes by tube from Baker Street

 - 15 minutes from London Marylebone by train

 Transport from the airport